 1904 – Orville & Wilbur Wright fly a circle in their Flyer II.

-1961 – James Meredith refused enrollment to the segregated University of Mississippi.
+1961 – African-American student James Meredith is refused enrollment to the segregated University of Mississippi.

 1963 – JFK proposes a joint US-Soviet voyage to the moon.